 As we approach the end of time, our world government system is in a state of major change.
 A new world order is coming and with it a time of trouble that will take away most, if not all the personal possessions of those who do not follow the dictates of this new world order system.

-I am convinced that today’s world recession has been manipulated behind the scenes to bring forward the new world order sooner.
-Wars were started to ensure Protestantism was no longer effective in the world.
+I am convinced the recession has been manipulated behind the scenes to bring forward the new world order sooner.
 Bibles are being printed with omissions to bind the consciences of men.
 America, once the land of the free is now ready to suppress its people and join hands with the Roman See.
 The mark of the Beast will soon be placed on all who do not follow God.
-However, we, who believe in God are not to be afraid of the coming tribulation.
-God has promised us that as long as we believe in him and keep his Commandments, he will protect those of us who are alive during this time of trouble.
+However, we, who believe in God, are not to be afraid of the coming tribulation.
+God has promised us that as long as we believe in Him and keep His Commandments, He will protect those of us who are alive during this time of trouble.
 Then we will become heirs in his kingdom through Christ Jesus, (Revelation 21:7).
 God will never leave us but we can leave him if we become friends of this world.

-‘Adulterers and Adulteresses.
+“Adulterers and Adulteresses.
 Do you not know that friendship with the world is enmity with God?
-Whoever, therefore wants to be a friend of the world makes himself and enemy of God.’
+Whoever, therefore wants to be a friend of the world makes himself an enemy of God.”